 down little house I turned into a demo recording studio.
 I had always had one room in all my homes dedicated

-to my music, in this one was all the rooms.
-If I had been in the right frame of mine, this would have been a
+to my music, in this one it was all the rooms and not a home.
+If I had been in the right frame of mine, this would

-dream come true..but I wasn’t.
+have been a dream come true..but I wasn’t.
 It went from bad to bad bad and then worst of the bad.
-I had some fun, but I had
+I had some fun,

-to take something to do that.
+but I had to numb the pain with alcohol and drugs.
 It all got out of hand, I didn’t know if I was coming or going.
-If this was my chance,
+If

-if I’m not part of it, I’m in the way.
+behind the music, I am for sure not a manager.
 We had a few magic moments, way to few.
-I guess it was mostly turmoil.
+I guess it was mostly

 The Cherrydale Project 2012 - 2015